What Rockschool offers

 Technical exercises

-Instrument-specific drills — scales, sticking patterns, vocal exercises, modal patterns (guitar).
+Instrument-specific drills: scales, sticking patterns, vocal exercises, and modal patterns (guitar).
 Examiners ask candidates to play named items at specified tempos.
 Stronger students drill these systematically into weekly practice.

 Sight-reading and improvisation